Weakly mixing sets and polynomial equations: Doubly polynomial averages

 We now deal with polynomial families of polynomials, such as the ones which appear in Theorem \ref{thm:main-polynomial}.
-Our first step is --- again --- to translate the problem into a question about uniform convergence of certain polynomial averages.
+Our first step is again to translate the problem into a question about convergence of certain polynomial averages.
+Fortunately, we will be able to essentially reduce the problem to known results on $L^2$ convergence of polynomial averages along \Folner\ sequences.

-The main result of this section is the following uniform convergence theorem for ``doubly polynomial'' averages.
-The notion of admissibility of such sequences is defined in the introduction.
+In this section, rather than uniform convergence we dealt with in Section \ref{sec:Uniform}, we will be interested only in convergence of averages such as $ \EE_{n \leq N(t)} \prod_{i=1}^r T^{p\tt_i(n)} f_i, $ as $t \to \infty$ for a specific sequence $N(t)$.
+We can afford to be quite flexible in choice of $N(t)$; the only conditions we need to impose are